Acetonen/Interkamen_career/README.md

 3. Add user with 'info' access.
 ### what's new in 1.6.1:
 1. Make career status fill more user-friendly.
+### what's new in 1.7.0:
+1. Add news module.
+2. Custom reminder.
+3. Add stupid timer in master daily report.

 ## Content and Instruction